-The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union and, as regards the financial statements, applied in accordance with the provisions of the Companies Act 2006.
+The financial statements have been prepared in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
 The financial statements have been prepared under the historical cost convention.

 Going Concern

 Given the uncertainties around Covid-19, the company has assessed the likely impact of the coronavirus pandemic on its business operations and finances.